The south-western Sydney koala population is Sydney’s largest and is one of the most significant koala populations in NSW.

 Ousedale Creek

-Separate from the CPCP, 2 more koala crossings are being installed along Appin Road at Noorumba and Beulah, with koala protection fencing installed between Rosemeadow and Gilead.
+Separate to the CPCP, 2 more koala crossings are being installed along Appin Road at Noorumba and Beulah, with koala protection fencing installed between Rosemeadow and Gilead.
 These projects are associated with the Gilead development.

 To learn more about these projects, visit Transport for NSW Appin Road projects.